mjako78/dot-config-and-utilities/README.md

 This is a bash script which list all files modified today in a given directory if provided as arguments (otherwise current directory), recursively.

+**- seeyouspacecowboy.sh**

+Print a quote from Cowboy Bebop on terminal, colored.

 ## vim
 Vim configuration & related stuffs